withastro/docs/WRITING.md

 This will render **Astro's latest version: v1.2.1**.

-The `<Version />` component is currently used in our Integrations pages as a way to have the Integrations pages versions always up-to-date without having to merge changes to these pages directly.
-It's worth noting that this component is only updated at build-time, thus package's versions will not change till the site is rebuilt, be it manually or because a new PR was merged into main.
+The `<Version />` component is currently used in our Integrations pages as a way to keep each integration’s version up-to-date without having to merge changes to these pages directly.
+It's worth noting that this component is only updated at build-time, thus a package's version will not change until the site is rebuilt, be it manually or because a new PR was merged into main.

 ## Lists vs. Headings